parroz/DetectGlobalsinC/README.md

 The program specifically focuses on global variables and ignores local variables, function parameters, and variables defined in system libraries.
 It aims to provide a simple and efficient way to extract global variable information from C source files.

+The program ignores global variables with the qualifyer `const`.

 ## Compilation

 To compile the `detect_globals` program, ensure that you have the Clang compiler installed on your system.
 The program uses the libclang library, which is typically bundled with Clang.